Andy Ibáñez Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in MLB with a collective 7.6 strikeouts per nine innings.
+- The Rockies pitching staff ranks last in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies' 5.75 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.71).

-- Rockies pitchers combine to allow the second-most home runs in baseball (121 total, 1.4 per game).
+- The Rockies give up the second-most home runs in baseball (122 total, 1.4 per game).

+- Seabold gets the start for the Rockies, his 11th of the season.
+He is 1-4 with a 5.98 ERA and 46 strikeouts in 61 2/3 innings pitched.

+- In his last appearance on Wednesday, the righty went five innings against the Los Angeles Dodgers, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.